bitslayer42/temptut/README.md

 # Tutorial
-This repository has a little website that shows some web stuff.
+This repository has a few little websites that shows some web stuff.
 Look around and see you can figure it out.
 We will go over it when we meet next.
 - index.html is the main file.
 Notice how it links to the other two files.
 It has a form in it, which is how webpages can have text boxes and drop-down boxes.
 - styles.css is the stylesheet.
 You can change fonts, colors, etc.
 - index.js is the JavaScript file.